ACT hopes to move on from donations saga

 Incoming president, former MP and minister John Boscawen, says his challenge is to increase the membership and to bring ACT back into Parliament in 2014 with increased numbers.

-Next story in Political: Government deficit slightly lower than forecast
+Next story in Politics: Government deficit slightly lower than forecast

 Copyright © 2013, Radio New Zealand